bootstrapworld/curriculum/lessons/Math/inequalities-collision/langs/en-us/slides.md

 - __Bottom-Up__: Focus on the smaller parts that you're sure of, then build them together to get the big picture.

+Before we focus on our game code, let's practice breaking apart a different complex word problem.

 ---
 {layout="Investigate-R"}
 # Problem Decomposition Returns!

-**Decide which strategy you want to use for this word problem.**

-A retractable flag pole starts out 24 inches tall, and can grow at a rate of 0.6in/sec.
-An elastic is tied to the top of the pole and anchored 200 inches from the base, forming a right triangle.
-Define functions that compute the height of the pole and the area of the triangle after a given number of seconds.
+A retractable flag pole starts out 24 inches tall, and can grow at a rate of 0.6in/sec.{style="font-size:13pt"}

+An elastic is tied to the top of the pole and anchored 200 inches from the base, forming a right triangle.{style="font-size:13pt"}

+__*Write a function that computes the area of the triangle as a function of time.*__{style="font-size:13pt"}

-* This is easier to think about as two functions:
+This problem is easier to think about as two functions:{style="font-size:12pt"}
-** one that computes the height of the pole, based on the seconds ** another that computes the area of the triangle, based on the height
+* one that computes the height of the pole, based on the seconds{style="font-size:12pt"}
+* another that computes the area of the triangle, based on the height{style="font-size:12pt"}

-* Does one function depend on (or "sit on top of") the other?
-If so, which one?
+Does one function depend on (or "sit on top of") the other?
+If so, which one?{style="font-size:12pt"}
-* Which strategy will YOU use: bottom-up (independent first) or top-down (dependent first)?

-**Then complete @printable-exercise{pages/top-down-bottom-up.adoc}, using your chosen strategy.**

 @image{images/retracting-flag.jpg}

 <!--
+1. Scaffolded discussion of this word problem continues on next slide
-* Does one function depend on (or "sit on top of") the other?
+1. Does one function depend on (or "sit on top of") the other?
 If so, which one?
-** _Yes - `area` depends on `height`._
+* _Yes - `area` depends on `height`._
-* Which strategy will YOU use: bottom-up (independent first) or top-down (dependent first)?
-** _Students answers will vary!
-They can define either function first._
 -->

+---
+{layout="Investigate-R"}
+# Problem Decomposition Returns!

+A retractable flag pole starts out 24 inches tall, and can grow at a rate of 0.6in/sec.{style="font-size:14pt"}

+An elastic is tied to the top of the pole and anchored 200 inches from the base, forming a right triangle.{style="font-size:14pt"}

+__*Write a function that computes the area of the triangle as a function of time.*__{style="font-size:14pt"}

+1. Decide which strategy YOU will use: bottom-up (independent first) or top-down (dependent first){style="font-size:14pt"}
+2. Then complete @printable-exercise{pages/top-down-bottom-up.adoc}, using your chosen strategy.{style="font-size:14pt"}

+@image{images/retracting-flag.jpg}

 ---
 {layout="Synthesize"}